ZhenyingZhu/StudyNotes/SystemDesign.md

 Deriving several views from the same event log

-- when implementing a new feature that presents the existing data in new way, use the event log to build a separate read-optimized view for the feature is easier than migrate the DB schema, and let the old and new systems running side by side until migration is done
+- when implementing a new feature that presents the existing data in new way, use the event log to build a separate read-optimized view for the feature is easier than migrate the DB schema, and let the old and new systems running side by side until migration is done **[KEY]**
-- command query responsibility segregation (CQRS): to support cerntain queries and access patterns, complicate schema design, indexing and storing engines are needed.
+- command query responsibility segregation (CQRS) **[KEY]**: to support cerntain queries and access patterns, complicate schema design, indexing and storing engines are needed.
 Using event logs are more flexible to allow different read views
 - twitter home timeline is an example of the read-optimized state

 Concurrency control

 - consumers are async, so they can see read-your-own-writes problem
-- solution: make the read view update sync with the event log write.
-Need to either make the read view and the event log in the same system, or do a distributed transaction, or following the way described in Implementing linearizable storage using total order broadcast
+- solution: make the read view update sync with the event log write. **[KEY]** Need to either make the read view and the event log in the same system, or do a distributed transaction, or following the way described in Implementing linearizable storage using total order broadcast
 - most of the need for multi-object transactions can be translated to an event that contains a self-contained description (?? my understanding is that it involves multiple object updates in one event)
 - no concurrency control needed if the event log and the application state are partitioned in the same way

 Limitations of immutability

 - even systems don't use event sourced model also reply on immutability for creating version snapshots
-- dataset with a lot of updates and deletes can get performance and garbage collection issues using event sourcing
+- dataset with a lot of updates and deletes can get performance and garbage collection issues using event sourcing **[KEY]**
-- for legal reasons, some data needs to be deleted
+- for legal reasons, some data needs to be deleted **[KEY]**

-Processing Streams
+Processing Streams **[KEY]**

 - can write the data in the event to DB, cache, index, storage
 - sending the event through emails, notifications, dashboards to users